 Looking at the forums, I repeatedly see Dan @ Chockostang speaking up as the man who knows what there is to know about mustang brake systems.
 I found this post pretty much closing the case on what these spindles came from.
 That should make it easier to order the Wilwood aftermarket 4 piston disk kit.
 The last question was the rotors that I have.

 I have these spider infested rust buckets for rotors.
 They are about 11 – 1/4 inches.
 I also found some evidence that this lines up with the spindles identified at 68’s.
 I imagine this will lead to a conversation with Wilwood on what the right kit to buy is.
-I wish I still had my calipers to measure the OD of the spindle itself.
+I wish I still had my original calipers to measure the OD of the spindle itself.